EricLee8/SPACE/README.md

 # Codes for COLING 2022
-This repository contains official codes for our paper at COLING 2022: Semantic-Preserving Adversarial Code Comprehension.
+This repository contains the official codes for our paper at COLING 2022: Semantic-Preserving Adversarial Code Comprehension.

 The codes will be released before next Monday, you know, anywhere on earth (AoE) :).